kinpoko/blog/README.md

 ## Description
 This is a CMS(Contents Management System）with simple features.

-## Usage
-You can create, delete, and modify posts from the blog's admin panel.
+You can create, delete, and correct posts from the blog's manegement page.
 ```
 postlist.php
 ```